 Materials for Energy

 The inexorable growth in the global demand for energy is raising fundamental problems in resource limitations and environmental pollution.
-Electricity -generation potentially provides a sustainable means for meeting the world’s growing energy needs.
-New materials are essential in the development of new energy generation and storage technologies that use fossil fuels more efficiently with minimum emissions.
-Two major examples are fuel cells (with polymer or solid-oxide membranes) for direct electrochemical conversion of fossil fuels to electricity, and advanced batteries that can efficiently store the electricity.
-Fuel cells using fossil fuels can double the efficiency, with emissions of only H2O and ~ 50% less amounts of CO2.
-Materials advances are essential to increase the cell efficiency and lifetimes, as well as reducing cell -fabrication costs.
-Advanced batteries (e.g. lithium) require new materials for the electrolytes to increase charging speed, improve safety, and extend lifetimes.
-In addition, porous materials with tuneable pore size and surface chemistries are being designed for electrodes in batteries, as well as for hydrogen storage and supercapacitors.
+Sustainable generation of electricity potentially provides a means for meeting the world’s growing energy needs without negatively impacting our environment.
+New materials are essential in the development of innovative carbon-free or carbon-neutral energy generation and storage technologies.
+A promising example is the conversion of chemical energy into electricity using fuel cells (with polymer or solid-oxide membranes) and batteries (metal-ion, metal-air, metal-sulfur, metal-CO2).
+Materials advances are essential to increase the cell efficiency and lifetimes, as well as reducing cell fabrication costs.
+Advanced batteries (e.g., metal-air, metal-sulfur, metal-CO2) require new materials (electrolytes and cathode catalysts) to increase charging speed, improve safety, and extend lifetimes.
+In addition, porous materials with tunable pore size and surface chemistries are being designed for electrodes in these batteries, as well as for on-demand hydrogen generation by hydrolysis.

 Materials for Health Science